-My Personal Guide to The Best Features in Nicepage Part 2
+Part 2 – The Best Features in Nicepage

 I talked about the Nicepage subscription plans and desktop app in the first video.
 The app is available for both Windows and Mac.
 The app allows you to do your design work offline on your computer and do as much as you want online.
 Just an excellent feature that I have not seen with any other web builder in part two.